axoloti/axoloti/doc/roadmap.md

 ## Roadmap

 * doubleclick on param to reset to default value
-* disconnect wires by "dragging out": cursor change
+* disconnect wires by "dragging out": DnD cursor change
-* USB host for HID (in progress)
+* USB host for HID
 * move some non-essential functionality out of firmware into objects (gpio pwm, filters,...)
 * Store patch xml along binary executable on SDCard, so patches stored on sdcard can load into the patcher
+* preferences in flash memory: device name, input/output gain
 * Patch librarian: compile a directory of patches on PC, dump the binaries on target SDcard
 * DSP: automatically insert saturation if range can exceed, avoid inserting saturation when there is no need.
 Split frac32 into frac32 saturated and frac32 unsaturated types
 * DSP: reduce (right shift on output) (left shift on input)